sdsu-its/book-iclicker-cloud/lti.md

 iClicker Cloud uses Learning Tools Interoperability \(LTI\) standards to sync scores to the Blackboard Grade Center.
 This integration is an alternative to the manual export/import process with external CSV files.

-Currently, iClicker Cloud grade syncs to a single column in Blackboard.
+As of Spring2018, iClicker Cloud grade syncs to a single column in Blackboard.
 Every time you sync your scores, the column will be updated to reflect the new running total. \(This can only be done with instructor credentials\).

 NOTE: Individual sessions can be manually exported from iClicker and then uploaded to Blackboard.